tomdee/calico-docker/docs/getting-started/AWS.md

 replacing <PATH_TO_CLOUD_CONFIG> with the appropriate directory containing the cloud config.

+Find the PrivateIpAddress value of the first server by checking the output of this command.
+Open your `user-data-others` file and replace the instances of `calico-01` with this private IP address.

-For the second server run:
+Now, for the second server run:

 ```
 aws ec2 run-instances \
-  --count 2 \
   --image-id ami-29734819 \
   --instance-type t1.micro \
   --key-name mykey \